K3 surfaces associated with curves of genus two: Genus 2 curves

 where $\{l,m,n\}$ is the complementary set to $\{1,j,k\}$.

-We consider the following construction outlined in \cite{Na}.
-Projection to a hyperplane from $p_0$ defines a $2$ to $1$ map of the Kummer to $\Proj^2$, and thus identifies the Kummer as a double cover of $\Proj^2$, ramified along the union of six lines, which are the projections of the conics $C_i$ (or the tropes $T_i$).
+Projection to a hyperplane from $p_0$ defines a $2$ to $1$ map of the Kummer to $\Proj^2$, and thus identifies the Kummer surface as a double cover of $\Proj^2$, ramified along the union of six lines, which are the projections of the conics $C_i$ (or the tropes $T_i$).
 The exchange of sheets gives an involution of the lattice, which acts by

 We can explicitly write down the projection to $\Proj^2$ as $(x_1,x_2,x_3,x_4) \mapsto (x_1,x_2,x_3)$.
 The involution which is the exchange of sheets is $(x_1,x_2,x_3,x_4) \mapsto (x_1,x_2,x_3,-x_4)$.
 Let $q_0, q_{ij}$ be the projections of the $p_0, p_{ij}$.